timelessnesses/replit_db/README.md

 }
 ```

-All documentations will be in the comment and intellisense.
+All [documentations](https://replit-db.doc.timelessnesses.me/) will be in the comment and intellisense.
+(I hosted my own documentation since docs.rs is slow)
 Also for asynchronous version please use `replit_db::Asynchronous` trait.